vmware-automation/solutions-import-beta/AD-ADFS-Blueprint-1.0.0.xml.md

 [w6]: https://raw.github.com/vmware-applicationdirector/solutions-import-beta/AD-ADFS-Blueprint/ActiveDirectoryUsersandComputers.png
 [w7]: https://raw.github.com/vmware-applicationdirector/solutions-import-beta/AD-ADFS-Blueprint/AD-ADFS-Console.png

+## Success
+Your application has been successfully imported and ready to go but first there are a few final steps you need to follow before you can perform a deployment.

 #### Prerequisites:
 Install and configure VMware vFabric Application Director 5.0 with vCloud Director.
 See the product documentation for information about installing and configuring Application Director.